-All registered exercise professionals are allocated a level of registration in acknowledgement of both industry experience and the industry qualification attained.
+All AUSactive Registered Professionals are allocated a registration level in acknowledgement of their obtained industry experience.
 The levels of registration accommodate all existing expertise in the field and help to coordinate service delivery and provide identifiable career progression opportunities for registered professionals.

 The following table outlines the qualification and registration term requirements for level allocation.